No. 3: Upscale master suite addition

 For the upscale version, unless you want to risk "over-remodeling" (building more into your house than the neighborhood home values support), you probably need a house (and neighborhood), where the home prices are no less than $800,000 to $1 million already, Alfano says.

-At resale: Master suites are one of three crucial areas for buyers, along with kitchens and bathrooms, Ramsey says.
+Master suites are one of three crucial areas for buyers, along with kitchens and bathrooms, Ramsey says.

 Want to get a little more bang for a lot less buck?
 Keep the existing footprint of your house and update your master bedroom area, he says.

 Pay special attention to the closets and bathroom.
 Double sinks and vanities, nice showers, and new paint and carpet are popular now, Ramsey says.